gstroup/apimocker/README.md

 * A static route can be opened up to serve up static assets like images.
 Both staticDirectory and staticPath must be set.
 If either is not set, then nothing happens.
 * Additional headers can be defined for responses.
 * Request headers can be logged, with the `logRequestHeaders` setting.
+* Alternate URL paths can be specified with the `alternatePaths` setting.

 ```js
 {